deepakmuralidharan/CS249-Yelp-Restaurant-Photo-Classification-Challenge/README.md

 2. Then execute “transfer_yelp_restaurant_softmax.py”.
 This will load the features X_train, X_test, and labels y_train/ y_test and run the classification algorithm.

+3. image_data.pkl.gz is not uploaded in the repo due to its large size.
+You might need to modify line 24 of run_serialize.py to make this work.

 # Some other stuff